 Shake will capture the user's network traffic and log the events on the web dashboard.

 System events are tracked automatically and require no additional setup.
+These are application lifecycle events.

 Notifications are tracked automatically and require no additional setup.